TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-share-latency-metadata.md

 ## **Recommended Steps**

 * Refer to the [Azure Files scale targets](https://docs.microsoft.com/azure/storage/files/storage-files-scale-targets#file-share-and-file-scale-targets) to learn more about the scalability targets
-* Refer to the [Azure Files heavy meatadata workload workaround](https://docs.microsoft.com/azure/storage/files/storage-troubleshooting-files-performance#cause-2-metadatanamespace-heavy-workload) to mitigate latency issues
+* Refer to the [Azure Files heavy metadata workload workaround](https://docs.microsoft.com/azure/storage/files/storage-troubleshooting-files-performance#cause-2-metadatanamespace-heavy-workload) to mitigate latency issues
 * If the file share is a standard file share, check if [larger file shares](https://docs.microsoft.com/azure/storage/files/storage-files-planning#onboard-to-larger-file-shares-standard-tier) is available in your region.
 Larger file shares support up to 10,000 IOPS per share.